 We installed owl boxes and raptor perches in the vineyard to keep rodents at bay.
 The night owl and the day hawk are predators of gophers and mice.
 We count on birds of prey to help maintain ecological control.
 We create a habitat for beneficial insects to do the same; cover crops house spiders that feed upon mites and leafhoppers.

-The Green String farming method co-developed by our dad is a system that promotes and enhances biodiversity, biological cycles and soil biological activity.
+The Green String farming method co-developed by Fred is a system that promotes and enhances biodiversity, biological cycles and soil biological activity.
 These methods minimize pollution from the air, soil, and water, and optimize the health and productivity of soil, plants, animals and people.